top of page

 salmon

-In addition, omega-3 fatty acids can promote the health of the blood vessels in the eyes, reducing the risk of developing diabetic retinopathy, a condition that can cause vision loss in people with diabetes.
-Last but not least, they protect against age-related vision loss.
+Fatty acids in fish also promote the health of the blood vessels in the eyes.
+Thus reducing the risk of diabetic retinopathy, a condition that can cause loss of vision in people with diabetes.
+What's more, Omega-3 fatty acids protect against age-related vision loss.

 5. Eggs